** Some Would Deny Christ On The Cross

 5. Sunday Worship Without Sacrifice

-The central act of Christian suffering — the Cross — is not visibly or ritually reenacted.
+Result: The central act of Christian suffering — The Cross — is not visibly or ritually reenacted.

 Example: